On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: Problem Definition and Direct Solutions

-As observed in \eqref{eq:generalized_essential_matrix_space_solutions}, a generalized essential matrix has a special form.
+As observed in \eqref{eq:generalized_essential_matrix_space_solutions}, a generalized essential matrix has a particular form.
 It is built up by block matrices that depend on rotation and translation parameters.
-Likewise most algorithms for the estimation of essential matrices, in many situations $\bm{\mathcal{E}}$ is estimated without enforcing the respective constraints.
+Likewise the estimation of essential matrices, in many situations $\bm{\mathcal{E}}$ is estimated without enforcing the respective constraints.
 This happens, in particular, when using DLT techniques \cite{Hartley} or iterative schemes that do not take into account all the constraints, to speed up the respective process.

-One of the goals of this paper is to estimate a true generalized essential matrix (i.e., a matrix satisfying the constraints associated with \eqref{eq:generalized_essential_matrix_space_solutions}) that is closest to a general $\mathbf{A}\in\mathbb{R}^{6\times 6}$ with respect to the Frobenius norm.
-Formally, this problem can be formulated as:
+One of the goals of this paper is to estimate a real generalized essential matrix (i.e., a matrix satisfying the constraints associated with \eqref{eq:generalized_essential_matrix_space_solutions}) that is closest to a general $\mathbf{A}\in\mathbb{R}^{6\times 6}$ with respect to the Frobenius norm.
+Formally, this problem is formulated as: